qiskit-advocate/application-guide/README.md

 ## Test

-The Qiskit advocate test will be the [Qiskit Developer Certification](https://www.ibm.com/blogs/research/2021/03/quantum-developer-certification/).
-Here's a [sample test](https://www.ibm.com/certify/api/getpdf/sampletests/samc1000_112) and a [study guide](https://www.ibm.com/certify/api/getpdf/studyguides/stuc1000_112) for the developer certification.
+The [Qiskit Developer Certification](https://www.ibm.com/blogs/research/2021/03/quantum-developer-certification/) is used to assess your technical competency of Qiskit.
+You can find exam format, scope and resources on [the official website](https://www.ibm.com/training/certification/C0010300).
 You can read more [here](https://medium.com/qiskit/learn-more-about-the-ibm-quantum-developer-certification-and-how-to-take-it-for-free-d237f9765dc5) about how to prepare for the test.
+Join the [#qiskit-cert-exam](https://qiskit.slack.com/archives/C0272SW2L0H) channel in the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack) to find even more learning resources, ask questions and interact with others who are also interested in taking the test.

 ## Contributions